• Home

 • Use recurring virtual and in-person meetings to create a space where your entire board can touch base.

-Additionally, as your nonprofit grows, your board expands, and your duties evolve, circle back and re-evaluate the roles and responsibilities of different board members.
-Be sure to set clear expectations about who is doing what and how different members can engage with one another to help accomplish your goals, and adjust your training to match these changes.
+Additionally, as your nonprofit grows and your board expands, circle back and re-evaluate the roles and responsibilities of different board members.
+Set clear expectations about who is doing what and how different members can engage with one another to help accomplish your goals.
+Then, adjust your training to match these changes.

 Fundraising is the fuel that keeps your nonprofit running.
-By securing funding for your nonprofit, you’re able to grow, maintain your team of staff, field resources for new projects, and keep the lights on as you fight to accomplish your mission.
+By securing funding for your nonprofit, you can maintain your team, field resources for new projects, and keep the lights on as you fight to accomplish your mission.

 Your board members are important players in the fundraising process.
-They’re expected to go out onto the front lines and secure high-value prospects, such as solidifying corporate sponsorships or soliciting major donations during important campaigns.
+They’re expected to go out onto the front lines and secure high-value prospects, such as solidifying corporate sponsorships or soliciting major donations.

-That being said, many new board members are inexperienced and even uncomfortable with the idea of going out and soliciting these resources, which is what makes prepping nonprofit board members to fundraise another essential part of the training process.
+That being said, many new board members are inexperienced and even uncomfortable with the idea of soliciting donations, which is what makes prepping nonprofit board members to fundraise an essential part of the training process.

 To train your new board members to fundraise effectively, implement these strategies:

-• Instruct and quiz new board members on best practices for soliciting resources from different kinds of prospects, sponsors, and partners.
+• Instruct new board members on best practices for soliciting resources from different kinds of prospects, sponsors, and partners.

 • Bring in a fundraising consultant to assist new board members one-on-one with their fundraising knowledge and skills.

-• Create plausible (or disaster) scenarios and challenge board members to consider their fundraising strategies based on these helpful “what-if?” games.
+• Create plausible (or disaster) scenarios and challenge board members to consider their fundraising strategies based on these “what-if?” questions.

 Furthermore, encourage new board members to start their search for prospects by leveraging their personal and professional networks.
-They don’t necessarily have to cold call a prospective sponsor or donor on day one—it can both be more effective and easier for new board members to ask for support from people they know well.
+They don’t necessarily have to cold call a prospective sponsor or donor on day one.
+Instead, it’s more effective and easier for new board members to ask for support from people they know well.

-No matter if a board member is a treasurer, secretary, or committee chair, everyone is expected to serve as a leader when they join your nonprofit board.
-In particular, serving on a committee is (or should be) a compulsory board member duty, and new board members need to be prepped with leadership skills that will help them guide their committees toward success.
+Whether a board member is a treasurer, secretary, or committee chair, everyone is expected to lead when joining your nonprofit board.
+In particular, serving on a committee is (or should be) a compulsory board member duty, and new board members need to be prepped with leadership skills to help guide their committees toward success.

-Regardless of whether your new board members will go on to lead membership, finance, or fundraising committees, every incoming member should be trained to:
+Regardless of whether your new board members will lead membership, finance, or fundraising committees, every incoming member should be trained to:

 • Facilitate open and constructive dialogue between the members of their committee and other groups they lead.